foundersandcoders/our-site-v3/src/pages/marketing/apply.md

    Plan to spend about an hour completing the application form.

-   If you submit your application before the deadline, keep working on the prerequisites and tidying up your website.
+   If you submit your application before the deadline, keep working on the requirements and tidying up your website.
 We will evaluate your progress as of the date the window closes.

 1. ### The conversational interview